zhao-shuyang/audio_embedding_segmentation/README.md

 # audio_embedding_segmentation
+This repository performs audio embedding extraction and change point detection.
+It has following function:

-Extracting audio embeddings based on a gated CNN trained using Audioset.
-The change point detection is performed based on the extracted embeddings.
+- Extracting audio embeddings based on a gated CNN trained using Audioset.
+The embeddings are extracted per frame of log-Mel spectrogram.

-Two example audio files are given to test.
+- Change point detection is performed based on the extracted embeddings.

+- Plotting log-Mel spectrogram, embeddings with detected change points.

 An example plot is as below: